NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 Backends and versions are stored in a `metadata.json` file inside the checkpoint so that the loading strategy can be determined automatically (provided that there exists a default loading strategy for a given backend and version).

 For "sharded" strategies, currently the backends supported by default are based on `torch.distributed.checkpoint` format (`torch_dist` backend) and Zarr format (`zarr` backend).
-Additionally, as shown in the example above, some wrappers are provided that allow to parallelize the save and load across the whole workload (assuming some data duplication).
+Additionally, as shown in the example above, some wrappers are provided that enable it to parallelize the save and load across the whole workload (assuming some data duplication).

 For "common" strategies, currently the only supported one is `torch` which saves "common" data into a `common.pt` file.

 Optimizers
 ==========
-This module gives helper tools to the user to simplify constructing ShardedTensors for optimizer states.
+The Optimizers module provides helper tools to the user to simplify constructing ShardedTensors for optimizer states.
-The ShardedTensors that define local to sharded tensors mapping for model parameters should be reused for optimizer states to avoid code duplication.
+The ShardedTensors that define local-to-sharded tensors mapping for model parameters should be reused for optimizer states to avoid code duplication.

 To this end, the `dist_checkpointing.optimizers.get_param_id_to_sharded_param_map` function can build a mapping between optimizer params ids and model ShardedTensors.
 This mapping can be used by the `dist_checkpointing.optimizers.optim_state_to_sharding_state` function or application code (for non-standard use cases) to construct optimizer sharded state dict with ShardedTensors.
 This should support most optimizer cases, but some of them might require custom sharded state dict creation.
 A good example is a Distributed Optimizer which flattens the parameters - see `Tensors transformations`_ section for more details.

-Note: in order to reuse model SharderTensors to create optimizer ShardedTensors, the model **SharderTensors must wrap model parameters**, not just tensors
+Note: In order to reuse model SharderTensors to create optimizer ShardedTensors, the model **SharderTensors must wrap model parameters**, not just tensors
 (obtaining a state dict with model parameters can be achieved by passing `keep_vars=True` to the model `state_dict` function).
 Otherwise the correspondence between model ShardedTensors and optimizer states is impossible to recreate.
 This is the reason for introducing ShardedTensorFactories - we have to register the original model parameter as `ShardedTensorFactories.data` and apply any subsequent transformations as a factory function in order to make sure that the same transformation can be applied to the optimizer states.

-Tensors transformations
+Tensors Transformations
 =======================
-ShardedTensor API allows declaring some basic transformations that should be performed on the tensors during saving and loading.
+The ShardedTensor API enables the declaration of basic transformations that should be performed during saving and loading.

-Shape mismatch
+Shape Mismatch
 --------------
-The `allow_shape_mismatch` flag allows to relax the requirement of matching global tensor shapes during loading.
+The `allow_shape_mismatch` flag relaxes the requirement of matching global tensor shapes during loading.
 Extra padding is filled with zeros or stripped depending on the mismatch kind.
 This comes handy for layers like embedding which might be padded according to parallelism for performance reasons.

 Flattening
 ----------
-The `flattened_range` attribute allows to declare the fact that `ShardedTensor.data` is actually a slice of a flattened model parameter.
+The `flattened_range` attribute declares that `ShardedTensor.data` represents a slice of a flattened model parameter.
 This corresponds to a transformation used in Distributed Optimizers which flattens the data and shards it along the data-parallel domain.

 Extra flattening comes with an efficiency challenge during checkpoint resharding.